 Are you a student from Argentina, Australia, Canada, Hong Kong, Japan, New Zealand, Taiwan, Uruguay, or South Korea?
 You may be eligible for a WHS permit.
 Check the IND website for more information.

-To be eligible for the permit, you need to be registered in a full-time degree or exchange programme at the UvA for at least 90 days.
+To be eligible for the permit, you need to be registered in a full-time degree or exchange programme at the University of Amsterdam (UvA) for at least 90 days.
 Also, you are required to be (at least) provisionally accepted to the programme.
 If you do not meet all of these conditions, you will not be invited to the immigration procedure.
 Please note that it is also not possible to start the procedure yourself.

 Please ensure you apply to your desired study programme before the admissions deadlines.
 If you can't apply before the faculty’s deadline, you won't be able to start the immigration process.